It will only take [est_time] to read this post!

 If you’re studying written Chinese, you might want to check out these printable ‘field’ grid sheets to help you write your Chinese characters correctly.
 Just print, cut and stick into your BuJo.

 If you’re using an official bullet journal or a LEUCHTTURM1917 like me, they already have dots instead of lines.
 The dots are perfect for practising writing characters as the dots work as guidelines, similarly to the ‘field’ grids.

-Don’t forget to learn the correct strokes by following the stroke order in the Written Chinese Dictionary app!
+Don’t forget to learn the correct strokes by following the stroke order on our Online Dictionary!

 5. Write your Bujo in another language

 I found this idea posted in a Facebook group and I think writing your BuJo in Chinese (or any language) is a great way to remember specific characters.
 You can use this in each part of your journal, not just the index.
 For example if you have a layout for daily habits and routine, you’ll see the same characters repeated each day.

 6. Decorate Your Bujo

 If you don’t want to write you whole journal in another language, just use the language to ‘decorate’ your journal.
 With the Chinese language, you can try out some Chinese calligraphy in your bullet journal.